 Output:

-Yes, this keyword is used to refer to the current class instance variable and it is also used to initiate or invoke the current class constructor.
+Yes, this keyword refers to the current class instance variable.
+We use this keyword to initiate or invoke the current class constructor.

 The syntax for inheritance in Java is as follows: